 2. The second reason we knew that we were having problems was because we were having two spots on the inside that were having water seepage.
 This is never a good thing and over time this can cause lots of issues.

-You can either choose vinyl or aluminum (there are others, but these are the two most common).
-Installation for vinyl usually runs around $3-5 per linear foot and aluminum usually runs $4-9 per linear foot.
+In our research, we knew we were considering the two main gutter material options, either vinyl or aluminum.
+Installation for vinyl usually runs around $3-8 per linear foot and aluminum usually runs $5-10 per linear foot.
 See more detailed estimates at fixr.com.

-For reference on sizing, our house is a split-level, 3800 sq foot located in the Midwest.
-I’ve found that pricing definitely fluctuates depending on where you are located in the US.
 As you can see on the bid, we got quotes for the cost of replacing gutters and downspouts.
 We asked to use the downspouts that we had on the house (if they were in good condition) to help save money.

 We opted for aluminum gutters with regular metal gutter guards drilled onto them.
 We also opted to keep any of the downspouts that were in good condition.
 This helps with cost!